baonguyen96/Byzantine/Documentation/Documentation.md

 > Compute 3 servers numbered: H(Ok), H(Ok)+1 modulo 7, and H(Ok)+2 modulo 7

 The client simply uses the value `H(n)` from above to come up with these hashes per servers respectively: `H(n)`, `(H(n) + 1) mod 7`, and `(H(n) + 2) mod 7`

+## Safety and Liveness Conditions

+Note that channels dropping messages is not the same as nodes crashing, as if they crash and restart they have to go through the [phases](#implementation) above, which is out of sync with the rest of the system.
+The requirement is not to design a fault-tolerance and recovery system (which requires a separated error detection mechanism) - but rather just a consistent distributed file storage, so this is out of scope.

+Since the project does not consider hard-stop-and-restart failure, all connections must be made at the handshake phase (when node starts). **Once that phase passes (each node has a couple chances to reconnect when fail) and they start exchanging the actual request/response messages, no new connection can be made.** If a node crashes, it should not come back up and wish to rejoin the system for reasons stated above.

+One assumption being made is each node can detect if the target channel is disrupted BEFORE sending a message to avoid each nodes has out-of-sync messages (i.e. the sender sends the message but the recipient never receives).
+If the channel is disrupted, the sender will wait until the channel is good to send, then sends the message to the recipient.
+The checking is a simple ICMP message with minimal overhead.
+The protocol once detects disruption, it will wait until the channel is back online to send the message - thus assuming during the transit the message is not dropped by the channel.
+Another assumption (as stated in the requirement as well) is that the communication channels are only disrupted shortly and be back on again, since if the channel is down forever it is effectively the same as a node on the other end of the channel crashes, causing waiting forever.
+All test cases below is built upon these assumptions.

 # Test plan